alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 <br>
 <br>

 2a.
+Open Anaconda Prompt **NOT** Anaconda Powershell Prompt **VERY IMPORTANT** The Anaconda Powershell Prompt does not consistently work.

+3a.
 Copy this and run, do not change env name
 ```bash
 conda create --name CloudComPy310 python=3.10 -y
 ```
 <br>

-3a.
+4a.
 Next Activate the conda environment
 ```bash
 conda activate CloudComPy310
 ```
 <br>

-4a.
+5a.
 Now we update conda.
 If your conda is not up to date this could take a moment
 ```bash
 conda update -n base -c defaults conda -y
 ```
 <br>

-5a.
+6a.
 Now we add the conda forge channel, this is where we will download our packages from
 ```bash
 conda config --add channels conda-forge
 ```
 <br>

-6a.
+7a.
 Next we set the channel priority to strict.
 ```bash
 conda config --set channel_priority strict
 ```
 <br>

-7a.
+8a.
 When installing packages a solver is used to determine the prerequisite packages needed.

 The default solver often takes a long time and occasionally fails, so we install the libmamba solver
 ```bash